stucchio/Homepage/content/dependent_types_and_database_sharding.md

 title: Preventing DB sharding errors at compile time with dependent types
-date: 2015-07-01 09:00
+date: 2015-07-06 09:00
 author: Chris Stucchio
 tags: scala, dependent types, databases
 category: scala

 Dependent types are a way of proving facts about your program at compile time.
 One interesting use case of dependent types, which I've discovered recently, is ensuring consistency in a sharded database system.
+[Sharding](https://en.wikipedia.org/wiki/Shard_(database_architecture)) is a database practice where different pieces of data are stored in different physical databases, depending on underlying properties of the objects.

 Consider the following code: